 Bon Odori Summer Festivals

 Japanese summers are pretty spectacular.
 They buzz (cicadas) and DON DON DON (taiko drums).
 They whistle and gong and chant (festivals).
 They're burning hot and impossibly humid.
 But if you let the music drifting from the festival grounds carry you along, not only will you make it to fall without melting into a puddle … Continue reading Bon Odori Summer Festivals

 Hase Dera has a truly astounding number of Jizo-sama figurines.

 Incense for sale at Hase Dera.
 Light the incense, stick it in the ashes, and wash the incense smoke over your body to heal wherever ails you.

 At this spring's Hase Ichi (Hase Market), there was a big blackboard for kids to colour all over while their parents browsed booths selling knickknacks, art, and food.
 I've been struggling to draw the Daibutsu, but after seeing these two chalk drawings, I think I can do it.

 Jizo-San, All Lined Up

 Hase Dera has a little spot reserved for praying for lost babies and children.
 It's a beautiful area, with a stream, candles, a spot to pray, and hundreds and hundreds of statues of Jizo-san.
 Jizo-san protects all sorts of people, most notably children, babies and mizuko (water children).
-Mizuko are babies that never got a chance … Continue reading Jizo-San, All Lined Up”
+Mizuko are babies that never got a chance … Continue reading Jizo-San, All Lined Up